Lamborghini Espada: Series II

 At the 1970 Brussels Motor Show Lamborghini unveiled the Espada S2.
 Outside the only change was the deletion of the grille covering the vertical glass tail panel.
 Inside changes were more radical: all-new dashboard, centre console and steering wheel were installed.
 The instrument binnacle was of a more conventional rectangular shape, with round gauges.
 A wood-trimmed fascia extended along the entire width of the dashboard.
 The center armrest was also revised and ventilation for rear seat passengers was improved.
-Power output increased to 350 hp due to a higher 10.7:1 compression ratio.
+Power output increased to 350 PS due to a higher 10.7:1 compression ratio.
 The brakes were upgraded to vented Girling discs instead of solid discs.
 CV joints were now used on the rear half-shafts.
-As on the series I, 205VR15 Pirelli Cinturato CN72 tyres were fitted, suiting the cars handling until power steering was offered as an option.
-575 Series II Espadas were made, making it the mass produced variant.
+575 Series II Espadas were made, making it the mass-produced variant.